UniMath/agda-unimath/src/elementary-number-theory/positive-rational-numbers.lagda.md

     ( left-diff-law-add-ℚ⁺)
 ```

-### The positive mediant between zero and a positive rational numbers
+### The positive mediant between zero and a positive rational number

 ```agda
 mediant-zero-ℚ⁺ : ℚ⁺ → ℚ⁺